mchmutov/AMBC/README.md

 ## Operation

+* The file AMBC.jar should be runnable on any machine that have Java Runtime Environment
 * Use arrows to get around the infinite matrix
 * Use SHIFT + arrows to move around the red grid
 * Desired permutation can be entered in lower part of window (make sure to press ENTER at the end)